 - As a place of peace and calm, I do not want to introduce a television into my child’s room.
 I know parents sometimes do for a variety of reasons, but apart from an MP3 player and speakers to play her music, Ameli just loves music and dancing, I think we’ll keep the room an electronics free zone for as long as possible.
 We’ve spent the last 7 months with no TV in our home, and it’s been great, so not introducing it won’t be hard at all.

-- To make the space comfortable, a cooling system must be installed.
+- To make the space comfortable, a cooling system must be installed with the help of a local ac installation services company.
 There’s an old ac unit that can be used in the toddler room.
-It just needs a professional ac repair service and it should be good to go.
+It just needs a professional commercial hvac technician to conduct ac repair and it should be good to go.

 - I read a Feng Sui book once that said you should keep fish tanks and water features out of children’s rooms, and make sure their beds don’t have a view of the toilet or bathroom.
 I’m not sure why, but according to this book, it could increase respiratory problems.
 Now, I’m not sure I buy that, and I would have thought a fish tank would make a lovely night light and be very calming, but alas, maybe not.While academics may be important in the future, I don’t like the idea of children starting homework and formal learning at age 4 (and in fact, studies show that children who start school later do better later on too.)
 So, while I’d like a Ameli sized table and chair in the kitchen or family room for Ameli to sit at, draw at and, again, have ‘her’ space, I would like a seasonal table in her own room.
 On this we’d collect bits and pieces from nature while we’re out and about.
 Feathers, seeds and egg shells in spring, brown leaves, gnarled twigs in autumn, and so on, bringing environmental learning and consciousness of nature, or seasons and of the world around her into her domain.